pytorch/pytorch/docs/source/torch.compiler_faq.rst

 - NumPy scalars: We model them as 0-D arrays.
 That is, ``np.float32(3)`` returns a 0-D array under ``torch.compile``.
 To avoid a graph break, it is best to use this 0-D array.
-If this is not possible, one may often recover the original behavior by casting the NumPy scalar to the relevant Python scalar type ``bool/int/float``.
+If this breaks your code, you can workaround this by casting the NumPy scalar to the relevant Python scalar type ``bool/int/float``.

 - Negative strides: ``np.flip`` and slicing with a negative step return a copy.